Super Bowl LV Preview

 It didn’t take long for Tom Brady to find success in Tampa Bay, as the 43-year old quarterback posted an 11-5 record and made it to the Super Bowl in his first year with the Bucs.
 Brady should have no trouble putting up points with Mike Evans, Chris Godwin, Antonio Brown and Rob Gronkowski on the field, not to mention Leonard Fournette at running back.
 The Bucs have the defensive pass rush needed to slow down a strong offense, with the likes of Ndamukong Suh, Jason Pierre-Paul, Devin White, Lavonte David and Shaquil Barrett terrorizing opposing quarterbacks.
 Tampa Bay’s defense is most vulnerable in the secondary; the unit has been playing better since the playoffs began but we’ll see if they can hold up against the Chiefs.

 Super Bowl LV Matchup Preview

 The matchup for Super Bowl LV is all set, and NFL betting fans are in store for some major excitement.
 This will be the fifth matchup between Brady and Mahomes, with each quarterback having won two games so far.
 The Chiefs offense won’t have much success rushing the ball versus Tampa’s elite run defense, but Mahomes should be able to pick apart the Bucs secondary at will.
 For Tampa, the offense should be able to move the ball effectively on the Chiefs, but controlling the clock will be key for the Bucs if they want to win this game.
-If Tampa’s offense can hold on to the ball and limit Kansas City’s possessions, they just may have a shot at pulling off the upset in Super Bowl LV.
+If Tampa’s offense can hold on to the ball and limit Kansas City’s possessions, they just may have a shot at pulling off the upset in Super Bowl LV at Bovada.